MileHacker Logo

 Season Analysis Pros/Cons

 High Season (March-May, Sept-Oct): Ideal weather for hiking, full park services.
 Crowding is extreme, long lines, full parking.
-Timed Entry System often applies.
+Entry At a specific time System often applies.
 Moab accommodations are expensive and book early.

-Shoulder Season (Nov, Feb, early June, late Aug): Fewer crowds, lower accommodation prices (Nov/Feb).
+Shoulder Season (Nov, Feb, the Beginning of june, late Aug): Fewer crowds, cheaper lodging prices (Nov/Feb).
 Weather is less predictable.

 Low Season (Dec-Jan, July-Aug): Winter months have fewest crowds, unique snow views, better deals.
 Summer has extreme heat, limited daytime hiking.
 Flash flood risk is high during summer monsoons.
 Winter has cold temperatures, ice, and possible road closures.